rbrastad/starter-coreui/README.md

 # Starter Core UI

-This is a starter theme for Core UI (http://coreui.io/) and uses is configured to use React for building the UI.
+Starter theme for Core UI (http://coreui.io/) on Enonic XP using React and Bootstrap 4.

-The starter kit can be used for building your frontend in React on Enonic XP.
+The APP is a pure frontend UI application that lets you develop and deploy react apps running on Enonic XP.
+All data must come from services in this app, another app os some other source of data.

-Example site of the application on core ui web site: http://coreui.io/demo/React_Demo/#/
+Example site of the application on coreui web site: http://coreui.io/demo/React_Demo/#/

 ## Getting started

-Download the starter kit from github. rename the application in gradle.properties and build.gradle Then deploy to XP server.
-All dependencies should now be installed and the App is dbuolt and deployed Login to XP admin
+* Download the starter kit from github.
+* Build and deploy to XP server.
+All dependencies should now be installed and the App is built and deployed
-Go to Content Studio and create a site and install the application to the site.
+* Login to XP admin and go to Content Studio and create a site and install the application to the site.
-Select a page template.
-Then choose this app Default Page template.
+* Select a page template.
+Then choose Default Page template.
+The Core UI theme should now be loaded.

-For developing uncomment watch in webpack.config.js .
-This will make webpack listen for changes and then transpile and bundle on any change.
+Take a tour of the installed app.

+## Developing

+When you have successfully deployed and installed the application on Enonic XP.
+You are ready to start customizing the app for you're needs.

+**Rename the app**

+Rename the application in gradle.properties and build.gradle.
+When this is done deploy and install on server as in the getting started section.

+**React files**

+All react files is foud in  src -> resources -> assets -> app

+**SASS files**

+All SASS files is found in  src -> resources -> assets -> scss

+### Transpiling and bundling on change
+React and sass files needs to be transpiled and compiled when developed.
+Transpiling, compiling and bundling is done with webpack.

+To enable onchange transpiling, compiling and bundling we need to edit webpack.config.js

+ Open webpack.config.js and uncomment:
 ```javascript
        // watch : true
 ```

-Then star tthe webpack task for instant transpiling and bundling.
+To start transpiling, compiling and bundling use:

 ```javascript
     ./gradlew webpack
 ```

+This will make webpack watch for changes in react and sass files

 ## Compatibility